 Liquify is one of the many things to learn in Adobe Photoshop.
 Today I am writing a step by step tutorial on how to liquify pixels with Adobe Photoshop.

-How to Use The Liquify Tool in Photoshop: Step by Step
+How to Use The Liquify Tool in Photoshop: Step by Step Guide

-First open your image file
+First, open your image file

 Copy the background and create a new layer